black7375/Firefox-UI-Fix/docs/Project_Structure.md

 - `userChrome-overrides.css` at `<Firefox_Profile>/chrome/`
 - `userContent-overrides.css` at `<Firefox_Profile>/chrome/`

-Then, activate the following options:
-- `userChrome.overrides` to `true`
-- `userContent.overrides` to `true`

-It is now loading, and there is no need to manage the version control to the `userChrome.css` and `userContents.css` file.

 `user-overrides.js` needs to use a shell script and has some priorities.
 - `<Firefox_Profile>/user-overrides.js`
 - `./user-overrides.js` (Will be copied `<Firefox_Profile>/chrome/`)